 This is because, as I mentioned earlier, the alcohol you drank has given your body more than enough ‘easy energy’.
 And, since your body doesn’t need any of the calories from those tasty late-night chips, it will put that spare energy straight into your fat cells for ‘safekeeping’!
 Unfortunately, this means your night out has not only likely stopped the weight loss you might have had from all your hard work earlier in the week, but you’ve also made your goal weight harder to reach because… now you’re going to need to work off that new fat first.

-Reach your health goals for less than $2 a day.
-No ongoing contracts, cancel anytime.
+Reach your fitness & health goals for less than $2 a day

 Why ‘dieting’ can set you up for failure.